 In the real estate business, insurance is an essential safeguard against various risks that could potentially derail your operations.
 Different types of insurance may be required, depending on your business structure and the nature of your real estate investments.
 These could include:

-Securing the appropriate insurance policies prior to starting your real estate business is crucial.
+Securing the appropriate insurance policies before starting your real estate business is crucial.
 These coverages can protect you from substantial financial losses arising from property damage, theft, intellectual property lawsuits, and other incidents.
 This aspect is especially critical in real estate, where the provision of advice, guidance, and handling of large financial transactions are common.

 If you plan to employ people in your real estate business, workers' compensation and unemployment insurance are necessary.
 Remember that coverage varies by location, and many General Liability (GL) policies often include workers' compensation.
 Always ensure that you have a thorough understanding of your insurance requirements to protect your business adequately.